titumozammel/3c-strategic-approach/README.md

 Therefore:

 > **3C does not force every problem through three stages.
 It determines which context—or combination of contexts—is most relevant.**

+The three contexts may also overlap.

+3C is therefore a **context-selection and attention mechanism**, not a three-step process.

 ---